Jailed Turkish activist's marathon trial nears verdict

 Issued on: Modified:

-Istanbul (AFP) – One of Turkey's most famous prisoners will appear before court Friday for what could be his final hearing in a case that has come to define Ankara's uneasy ties with the West.
+Istanbul (AFP) – One of Turkey's most famous prisoners appears before court Friday for what could be his final hearing in a case that has come to define Ankara's uneasy ties with the West.

 Paris-born activist and philanthropist Osman Kavala was a relative unknown when he was detained on his arrival at Istanbul's airport from a trip to a cultural centre in the Turkish city of Gaziantep in October 2017.